ProgrammingNerdGit/wikipedia-image-to-tittle-guesser/README.md

 or read https://pypi.org/project/Google-Images-Search/

-after you get you api key and CX(aka search engine key) key put keys in APIKEY.txt in respected spots
+after you get you api key and CX(aka search engine key) keys put keys in APIKEY.txt in respected spots